 The concours has selected Porsche as its featured marque for 2019 in recognition of the brand’s contributions to sports car design and precision engineering.
-A highlight of the show will be the internationally-acclaimed 917K which took the checkered flag at the 24 Hours of Le Mans and the 24 Hours of Daytona in 1970 and 1971.
+A highlight of the show will be the internationally-acclaimed 917K which took the checkered flag at the 24 Hours of Daytona in 1970.

 Burlingame, CA — More than 200 of the world’s most treasured collector cars will adorn the 18th fairway of the Crystal Springs Golf Course in Burlingame, Calif., on July 21 as the 64th annual Hillsborough Concours d’Elegance showcases excellence in automotive design and engineering.

 That prized car will be among a handful of rare Porsches from the private collection of racer and restorer Bruce Canepa.
 Additional Canepa-owned Porsches on display will include a 917/10, 935, 962, 959SC and a 918 Spyder.